 Karnapidasana - Ear pressure pose

-From halasana, bend your knees and bring them towards the ground, keeping the on either side of your ears.
+From halasana, bend your knees and bring them towards the ground, keeping them on either side of your ears.
 Breathe deeply as you feel the stretch of the cervical spine.
-You can wrap your hands around your legs or have them resting on the mat, parallel to one another, bringing your shoulder blades together.
+You can wrap your arms around the back of your thighs or have them resting on the mat, parallel to one another, bringing your shoulder blades together.

 Stretches the legs, groins, hips and back